 The beauty of IBI Group’s 511 interactive voice response system is the ability to tailor each system for a particular region’s needs.
 Customization allows for a client to offer a handful of options in a rural area while a more advanced, multi-layer system is imperative for metropolitan areas.
 It is to be expected that users of this system will not be calling from quiet locations but rather noisy environments such as train stations, bus stops or at the side of the road.
-Therefore, the speech recognition technology utilized must include a first-rate algorithm to filter out noise and 21st century technology to interpret utterances into recognizable text.
+Therefore, the speech recognition technology utilized must include the first-rate algorithm to filter out the noise and 21st-century technology to interpret utterances into recognizable text.
 IBI Group has repeatedly chosen GoVivace.

 Utilizing proprietary neural networks and deep learning techniques, GoVivace has been able to interpret the nosiest utterances, guiding the Voice User Interface (VUI) to find the appropriate response, thereby completing a caller’s request expeditiously and accurately.
 The GoVivace speech engine can handle a large vocabulary, or a constrained topic specific language model, which provides for a higher rate of accuracy when the application permits.
 Larry Baldwin, Manager of Voice Services at IBI Group, states “I chose, and will continue to choose, GoVivace for three main reasons: accuracy, service, and price.
-I’ve found that the GoVivace team has produced a very high quality product and their team is very supportive.
+I’ve found that the GoVivace team has produced a very high-quality product and their team is very supportive.

-The path from choosing a speech technology vendor to deploying a 511 solution was a length journey.
+The path from choosing a speech technology vendor to deploying a 511 solution was a long journey.
 Data sources that form the catalogue and menu of the system came from disparate sources.
 All that data needed to be normalized to an easily readable format.
-As is the nature of large cities, the names of the streets are not regular english words and the vocabulary sizes can be large.
+As is the nature of large cities, the names of the streets are not regular English words and the vocabulary sizes can be large.
 The resulting grammars were gigantic, and efficient optimization was needed to make everything work smoothly.
 IBI and GoVivace worked together to sort through all those issues.

 GoVivace is the go-to speech provider that offers the combination of grammar based and large vocabulary speech recognition (say anything) with highly customized language models.
 This ensures optimum accuracy in noisy environments for highly vertical subjects such as finance, travel, and medical.
-GoVivace can also fit in the smallest domain, from silicon, to IoT devices, while highly scalable on cloud services like AWS©or Azure©.
+GoVivace can also fit in the smallest domain, from silicon to IoT devices, while highly scalable on cloud services like AWS©or Azure©.

 In the internet age, loss of personal credentials through security breaches (such as the recent Target breach) has become a common occurrence.
 This places individuals and financial institutions at an elevated risk of fraudulent activity.
-However some of this activity may be stopped in its tracks through voice biometrics.
+However, some of this activity may be stopped in its tracks through voice biometrics.
 Consider that case when a user calls the wire transfer line to request a wire.
-The user presents some “secret” information, and then is able to complete the transaction.
-However under this setup the secret information could easily be stolen and then used against the account owner.
+The user presents some “secret” information and then is able to complete the transaction.
+However, under this setup, the secret information could easily be stolen and then used against the account owner.
 However, if the bank deploys a voice biometric system, not only will the credentials of the user be stored in the system’s database, by also a small biometric key of the user that will be less than a kilobyte in size, shall contain the voiceprint of the user.
 Every time the user calls for a transaction, his voice shall be analyzed and a match will be created to tell if it is the same user.
-If an imposter makes the call, the system will clearly warn the agent to increase the security level, and use stricter authentication methods.
+If an imposter makes the call, the system will clearly warn the agent to increase the security level and use stricter authentication methods.

 There are several features of modern voice biometric systems that make such a system not a dream of the future, but a real implementation that is in the process of happening.
 First, the voiceprints are small.
 It takes less than a kilobyte to store the voiceprint.
 It can be added to the same database that stores the passwords and other identifying information of the user, without much bloat in database size.

 Second, the process of computing the match is extremely fast.
-A ten second of conversation at the start of the call may take just a fraction of a second to compare with the stored voiceprint, and tell if it is a likely match.
+A ten second of conversation at the start of the call may take just a fraction of a second to compare with the stored voiceprint and tell if it is a likely match.

 Third, there used to be a time when the same speaker will be easily rejected if they use a different handset to make the call or if the telephone channel is facing issues.
-However recent advances in voice biometrics have significantly reduced the impact of such factors, while maintaining the inter-speaker variability.
+However recent advances in voice biometrics have significantly reduced the impact of such factors while maintaining the inter-speaker variability.

 Financial institutions are already required to record conversations with their clients and store them for a certain period of time.
-If an institution determines to enhance their level of security through voice biometrics, these stored recordings could be used to enroll the voiceprints of all of their existing users.
-There will be no change to the user experience, though the call center agents will have an additional authentication metric available to them that allows the institution an additional layer of security without compromising convenience.
+If an institution determines to enhance their level of security through voice biometrics, these stored recordings could be used to enrol the voiceprints of all of their existing users.
+There will be no change to the user experience, though the call centre agents will have an additional authentication metric available to them that allows the institution an additional layer of security without compromising convenience.